Lorien Barlow, Director - Producer

 AMANDA LAWS, EDITOR

-Amanda Laws is a Brooklyn based independent filmmaker, working both in documentary and narrative.
-Her most recent editing work includes The Hanging, which premiered at HotDocs and IDFA in 2016, and the highly acclaimed Cameraperson, directed by Kirsten Johnson, which premiered at Sundance in 2016 and was shortlisted for an Oscar.
-Additional documentary credits include The Imposter: How to Write a Banjo Concerto, Shooting Script, and It Was Rape, directed by Jennifer Baumgardner.
-In 2011 she served as a mentor the documentary fellows at the DoxBox film festival in Damascus, Syria, and in 2013 she attended the Sundance Doc Edit Lab with the film Camperaperson, then titled A Blind Eye.
+Amanda Laws is an independent filmmaker working in both documentary and narrative.
+She co-edited the highly acclaimed Cameraperson, directed by Kirsten Johnson, which premiered at Sundance in 2016 and was shortlisted for an Oscar.
+Her most recent work includes The Hanging, directed by Geoff Feinberg, which premiered at HotDocs and IDFA in 2016.
+Laws attended the Graduate Film Program at NYU, where she studied under Spike Lee and Mary Harron, and was an editing fellowship recipient.
+She was also a finalist for the Karen Schmeer Editing Fellowship in 2011.
+Her documentary credits include The Imposter: How to Write a Banjo Concerto directed by Bela Fleck and Sarah Paladino, Shooting Script by Frank Hall- Green, and It Was Rape by Jennifer Baumgardner.
+In 2011 she served as a mentor the documentary fellows at the DoxBox Film Festival in Damascus, Syria.
+She was two-time participant at the Sundance Doc Edit Lab, which she attended in 2013 with Camperaperson, then titled A Blind Eye.
+She also co-directed and edited the soon-to-be- released Amanda Palmer feature, Bridespotting.

 Abigail Disney, Executive producer